CAF - CAPEX COST INDEXES

-This Tool tracks the costs of equipment, facilities, materials and personnel (both qualified and non-qualified) used in the construction of a geographically diversified portfolio of twenty-eight projects onshore, offshore, pipelines and LNG.
-It is similar to the Consumer Price Index (CPI), as it provides a transparent and transparent reference tool for monitoring and forecasting a complex and dynamic environment.
-The CAFCAPEX Cost Index is a useful work product for estimators when it comes to updating material costs and reference equipment with information based on past times.
+Cost (or price) indexes are an integral part of cost estimating, given that they are the way to update costs from the date they were incurred to the present day or to some other time.
+CAF-CAPEX Cost Index Tool tracks the costs of equipment, facilities, materials and personnel (both qualified and non-qualified) used in the construction of a geographically diversified portfolio of projects of oil & gas process plants onshore, offshore, pipelines, also "renewable energy" projects and other sectors.
+It is similar to the Consumer Price Index (CPI) used by country authorities of economy, as it provides a transparent reference tool for monitoring and forecasting a complex and dynamic environment.
+The CAF-CAPEX Cost Index is a useful work product for estimators when it comes to updating material costs and reference equipment with information based on past times.

 The Inflation phenomenon: